 RHEL 4's e-mail client, Novell Evolution, did not come over on my install.
 Some text-based version came across, called Mutt, which I could do without.

 Even Yahoo Instant Messenger (YIM) worked very well on this release.
 I was very impressed when the Yahoo site I was downloading YIM from knew that I had a version of Linux running.
 When I was trying to get the download, it asked me which version of Red Hat I was running.
 I'm not sure if this was something that Firefox alerted YIM about, but it was still pretty cool when it happened.
-The RPM (rh9.ymessenger01.04-1.i386.rpm) installed easily, and I had it running on my desktop in 10 minutes, along with all
+The RPM (rh9.ymessenger01.04-1.i386.rpm) installed easily, and I had it running on my desktop in 10 minutes, along with all my YIM buds.

 I was pleased to see some multimedia applications installed with this version.
 On the Red Hat start menu, under sound and video, one will see Real Player 10 loaded, in addition to a generic CD player.
 Adobe Acrobat and a photo tool were also two nice add-ons that were a part of the graphics section of the install.
 I had no problems playing MP3 files or streaming video.
 Macromedia Flash was also part of the default list of installed applications.